-While annual reviews may make it to the end of 2017, they are becoming supplemented with frequent check-ins.
+While annual reviews may stay, they are becoming supplemented with frequent check-ins.
 This gives an employer the ability to confront any employee performance issues, even minor ones, throughout the year on an ongoing basis, rather than making a note for the next “annual review.”
 This keeps employers and employees on the same page — and ongoing, fluid feedback strives to achieve constant improvement for all parties involved.
 A true win-win.

 Employee Surveys Will Increase, and So Will the Demand for Action

 What areas of your business do employees see room for improvement?
-Are there new processes or new technologies you can put in place to improve any of these areas?
+Are there new processes or new technologies you can put in place as an HR Intrapreneur to improve any of these areas?
 Start harnessing the power of technology to make improvements and show employees you really appreciate them and the time they put in to the surveys you distribute.